Mariners rally past Rangers 6-5 for 11th consecutive victory

 SHORT HOPS

-Texas RF Adolis Garcia singled in the first to end an 0-for-18 skid. … Heim had two doubles and Taveras two singles for Texas. … The Rangers optioned OF Steven Duggar to Round Rock to make room for Hernandez on the roster. … Mariners manager Scott Servais said RHP Chris Flexen will start Sunday’s series finale on short rest on the final day before the All-Star break.
+Texas RF Adolis Garcia singled in the first to end an 0-for-18 skid. .
+Heim had two doubles and Taveras two singles for Texas. .
+The Rangers optioned OF Steven Duggar to Round Rock to make room for Hernandez on the roster. .
+Servais said RHP Chris Flexen will start Sunday’s series finale on short rest on the final day before the All-Star break.

 TRAINER’S ROOM

 Mariners SS J.P.
-Crawford was scratched from the original lineup following on-field warmups.
+Crawford was scratched from the original lineup with a finger injury and is day to day.

 UP NEXT